 - 1. Start with sales, which, loosely speaking, represents money coming into the firm.
 We'll see that sales and cash inflows do not always coincide. - 2.
 Subtract an expense (negative expenses correspond to income), which, loosely speaking, represents money going out of the firm.
 We'll see that expenses and cash outflows also do not always coincide. - 3.
-Compute a measure of earnings (or income).
+Compute a measure of earnings (a.k.a., income, profits).